Godspeed - Bury St Edmunds Links to Jamestown, Cape Cod and Martha’s Vineyard

 This was the home of 322nd Bomb Group flying the B-26 Marauder before the 322nd left for Earls Colne in June 1943, exchanging bases with the 94th Bomb Group flying the B-17.
 Today the control tower stands as a memorial to all those who flew from Rougham, and houses a museum containing a number of artefacts and stories of those who flew from the base, including Brigadier General Frederick W Castle who won the Congressional Medal of honor for his actions on Christmas Eve 1944.

-Just 3 miles from Bury St Edmunds, the museum is open every Sunday from Easter to October and by appointment.
+Just 3 miles from Bury St Edmunds, the museum is open every Sunday from April to October.
+Free entry.
+Visit Rougham Control Tower Aviation Museum's website for more information.
+Visit our Masters of the Air Guide for more information.

 Bury St Edmunds Guildhall

-Located within the Guildhall is a former Royal Observer Corps (ROC) WWII wartime Operations Room from 1939, converted from the old 1806 Council Chamber.
-It was from this room throughout the Second World War that the air defence of Suffolk was coordinated with the RAF and the USAAF crews.
+It was from this room throughout World War II that the air defence of Suffolk was coordinated with the RAF and the USAAF crews.

 Of the forty such Operations Rooms that were constructed this is the only example which survives structurally intact.
 Due to the fact that its closure as an operational centre happened to coincide with the original listing process, the fabric of the Operations Room has been left largely as it was the day the last operational commander left the building.
 It was manned and operated mostly by civilians drawn from the local population.